sdubois-tapdemo/spring-coding-docs/SpringJPA/SpringJPA.md

 - Based on the JPA/Hibernate annotations in your Java code
 - Useful for development and testing

+ddl-auto explicitly and the standard Hibernate property values are none , validate , update , create , and create-drop .
+Spring Boot chooses a default value for you based on whether it thinks your database is embedded.
+It defaults to create-drop if no schema manager has been detected or none in all other cases.

 | Propery Value |  Property Description |
 | --- | --- |
 | none | No action will be performed |